erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 * ADI: Arm Debug Interface.
 * ICE: In-Circuit Emulator.

+Since the trace collected during execution can quickly take up a huge storage, a few **compression techinques** is used when generating the trace stream.
+The main technique her is the concept of **P0 elements** in the instruction trace stream.
+A P0 element acts as a **signpost** in the program flow, indicating that execution is proceeding along a given branch.
+A trace analyzer can reconstruct the stream of instructions that are executed between P0 elements by using the P0 element stream and the program image.
+To further compress or generate more details, there are configurations such as: 1. removing program addresses from the trace; 2. including a return stack.

 ## What is CoreSight?
 **CoreSight** is another concept that comes closely with **ETM**.
 At a high level, ETM is a feature that captures trace data from a specific CPU core, and CoreSight is an infrastructure that collects trace data from sources like ETM, routes it through components (e.g., funnels, replicators), and outputs it to a trace sink (e.g., TPIU or memory).

 The CoreSight architecture provides **a set of** standard **interfaces** and programmer model **views**.
 ETM is one of them.

 ![coresight overview](/images/posts/trace_arm/coresight_overview.png)

 ## Ninja
 [Ninja](https://dl.acm.org/doi/10.5555/3241189.3241193) leverages a hardware-assisted isolated execution environment Trust-Zone to transparently trace and debug a target application with the help of Performance Monitor Unit (PMU) and Embedded Trace Macrocell (ETM).